 Now that you know how to resolve merge conflicts when sending pull requests to GitHub, it's only right that you also learn how to resolve merge conflicts that arise when you fetch remote changes from GitHub.
 This section will also cover how to deal with the more complicated merge conflicts that GitHub does not let you resolve, as we touched on in the first section.
 Let's get started:

 Fetch all the remote changes from GitHub and switch to .
-Let's assume the same procedure as in the previous section and try to merge feature/add-section2 back into master.
-So is master.
+Let's assume the same procedure as in the previous section and try to merge feature/add-section2 back into controller.
+So is controller.

 git fetch origin git checkout <branch-to-merge-into> git pull